-The number one purpose of de-escalating a dispute is to calm everyone down and come to a resolution.
+The number one purpose of de-escalation techniques is to calm everyone down and come to a resolution.
 The second purpose is to avoid a potentially violent situation should someone get truly angry or act irrationally.

 For this article, we’re going to identify seven conflict resolution techniques that you can use in many different situations—from dealing with customers to managing employees.

-Unfortunately, there isn’t a one-size-fits-all solution to de-escalating conflict.
+Unfortunately, there isn’t a one-size-fits-all de-escalation technique.
 Every business needs to formulate its own strategies and techniques for handling issues and problems.

 The bouncer solution.

-In a bar, the conflict de-escalator policy is called the bouncer.
+In a bar, the conflict de-escalator technique is used is the bouncer.
 In a not so subtle way, the bouncer may just throw the customer out of the bar.
 Or the bouncer may try to break up a fight and separate the two antagonists until the police arrive.
-The bouncer solution to de-escalation seems to work reasonably well in this type of establishment.
+The bouncer de-escalation technique seems to work reasonably well in this type of establishment.

 But does a small clothing store need a bouncer?
 Hopefully not (except during Black Friday sales).
 Instead, the owner or manager of the store may become personally involved to help calm the customer down and try to make the customer happy.